qxxiao/notion2md/readme.md

 you can select a seperate open page for downloading, and put others page links in this page(use Notion: `/Link` command).
 Then get this page link:
 ![](img/1.png)

-**make sure you add the interation to your workspace and all your pages your will export.**
+**make sure you add the interation to your workspace and all your pages your would export.**

 4. download files use **notion_md** command: